 - A three-night/four-day Tour with six safaris to the wilderness that is home to tigers among other wildlife

-- Possible sightings of tigers among several other mammals and birds
+- Possible sightings of tigers and leopards among several other mammals and birds

 - Immense natural history learning from the Tour Skipper

 - Valuable insight into wildlife

 - Six jeep safaris to maximise the opportunities of Big Cat sightings.

 Large lakes lie amidst lush meadows, rustic charming paths snake sensuously through aesthetic bamboo thickets, and a serpentine river flows with silken grace through deep valleys below cliffs and caves in Maharashtra’s oldest and largest National Park, the Tadoba Andhari Tiger Reserve.

 Spread over 625km2 in the Chandrapur district over plains in the southern part to hills ranging from 200 metres to over 300 metres up north, the habitat is rich and varied, as befits the emperor who graces this precious land.